cgpayne/electropsychographer/README.md

 ![](https://raw.githubusercontent.com/cgpayne/electropsychographer/master/markdown_images/cond2_fold0_pca/PC1_vs_PC2.png)

-I then chose to start with a random forest model on these 60 principal components since it is robust and more efficient than a neural net for non-linear structured data.
+I then chose to start with a random forest model on these 60 principal components since it is robust and more efficient than a neural net for non-linear structured data with few samples.
 In the future I will also train a logistic regression and a neural net for comparison.

 ### Preliminary Results